PaddlePaddle/PaddleCustomDevice/backends/mlu/README.md

 wget https://paddle-inference-dist.bj.bcebos.com/Paddle-Inference-Demo/resnet50.tgz
 tar xzf resnet50.tgz

-# 4. Modify resnet50_test.cc, use use CustomMLU as devcie in config
+# 4. Modify resnet50_test.cc, use use mlu as devcie in config
-config.EnableCustomDevice("CustomMLU", 0);
+config.EnableCustomDevice("mlu", 0);

 # 5. Modify compile.sh based on the version.txt in PaddleInfernce C++ package
 WITH_MKL=ON  # Turn OFF if aarch64